GuillermoHra/DemocracyProject/README.md

 Both of them have access to the proposals and the results of the voting.

 Under the branch: **guillermo**, you can find the source code used for the back-end.
 It was deployed on heroku: https://democracy-project.herokuapp.com/
 Under the branch: **antonio**, you can find the source code used for the front-end.
-I was deployed on github pages: https://antonaldinho.github.io/democracyproject/html/login.html
+I was deployed on github pages.
+This a protype that you can use for testing the current version of the system: https://antonaldinho.github.io/democracyproject/html/login.html